ZSaberLv0/ZFVimIM/README.md

     ```
     {
-      'name' : 'name of your db',
+      'name' : '(required) name of your db',
-      'priority' : '100 by default, smaller value means higher priority',
+      'priority' : '(optional) 100 by default, smaller value means higher priority',
+      'dbCallback' : '(optional) func(key, option), see ZFVimIM_complete',
+                     // when dbCallback supplied, words would be fetched from this callback instead
       'implData' : { // extra data for impl
       },
     }